solo-io/gloo/docs/content/guides/integrations/cert_manager/_index.md

 ### Add a Service

-Add a service that will get exposed via gloo.
+Add a service that will get exposed via Gloo.
 In this document we will use the petclinic spring application.

 ```shell
 kubectl apply -f https://raw.githubusercontent.com/solo-io/gloo/v0.8.4/example/petclinic/petclinic.yaml